Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates

 For each SED modelling component, the SOM cells are used to create a set of equally populated tomographic bins.
-We evaluate the mean redshift and the scatter of the five tomographic bins and compare them against those estimated with the fiducial sample.
-We consider three limiting cases with which we try to evaluate how the impact of the SED mismodelling on the colour-redshift relation might be compensated by fitting the distribution of physical properties of galaxies, particularly the SMF.
+We evaluated the mean redshift and the scatter of the five tomographic bins and compared them against those estimated with the fiducial sample.
+We consider three limiting cases with which we try to evaluate how the impact of the SED mis-modelling on the colour-redshift relation might be compensated by fitting the distribution of physical properties of galaxies, particularly the SMF.

 We find that the IMF, AGN, gas, and attenuation law modelling can bias the mean and the scatter of the tomographic redshift distributions beyond the requirements set by Stage IV surveys.
-We also find that fitting the SMF is not enough to consistently mitigate all the redshift mean and scatter biases in every single tomographic bin for the AGN, gas and attenuation law components.
-This points to the conclusion that if we want to adopt a forward-modelling approach to redshift distribution estimates based on SPS models, the choices and the parameters of the stellar population components used to model galaxy SEDs must be carefully evaluated and constrained using existing or upcoming observations.
+We also find that fitting the SMF is not enough to consistently mitigate all the redshift mean and scatter biases in every single tomographic bin for the AGN, gas, and attenuation law components.
+This points to the conclusion that if we want to adopt a forward modelling approach to redshift distribution estimates based on SPS models, the choices and the parameters of the stellar population components used to model galaxy SEDs must be carefully evaluated and constrained using existing or upcoming observations.

 \begin{appendix}